njker666/Project/memory-bank/progress.md

 ### What was accomplished:
 - Created a comprehensive HUD (Heads-Up Display) system:
   - Implemented a modular `HUD` class in `client/ui/hud.js` to manage all UI elements
-  - Added a stylish speedometer at the bottom center with:
+  - Added a realistic analog speedometer with:
+    - Proper bottom-left (0 km/h) to bottom-right (140 km/h) layout
+    - Cyan-colored speed numbers with major and minor tick marks
+    - Smooth, red needle that moves clockwise as speed increases
-    - Digital speed display with km/h unit
+    - Digital speed display with one decimal place
-    - Visual speed bar that changes color based on speed (green, orange, red)
-    - Clean, modern visual design with semi-transparent background
-  - Created a mini-map in the bottom-right corner showing:
+  - Created an interactive mini-map in the bottom-right corner showing:
     - Top-down view of the city with district colors
     - Road grid network for navigation
     - Player position and rotation as a red triangle
     - District labels for easy orientation
+  - Added a functional trip meter that:
+    - Tracks real distance traveled by the vehicle
+    - Shows appropriate units (meters/kilometers) based on distance
+    - Updates dynamically with vehicle movement
   - Added an interactive menu system with:
     - Menu button in the top-right corner with hover effects
     - Pop-up menu panel with options (Continue, Restart, Controls, Settings)